 Chocolate Whey Protein Bars

-Homemade whey protein bars that are high protein, gluten free, no bake and drizzled with dark chocolate.
+Homemade whey protein bars that are high-protein, gluten-free, no-bake, and drizzled with dark chocolate.

 You can make the recipe into four or six bars, depending on your preference.
 When divided into six, each bar contains 191 calories and just over 14 grams of protein.
 For a higher dose of protein, you can divide the mixture into four larger bars with 287 calories and just over 21 grams of protein.
 I sweeten the bars with brown rice syrup, but if you wanted to reduce the calorie content you could use a sugar-free syrup sweetener instead.